|Home » ACP » Xfile System

 And none of the alternatives available today are going to be any more satisfactory: for one reason or another all of them try to duplicate the complete functionality of the Finder and add to it - when in fact 'less is more' in this context.

-The Finder also suffers from being a 'Carbon' application and therefore unable to exploit the functionality of Cocoa - or the greater part of the OS X file system.
+The Finder also suffers from being a 'Carbon' application and therefore unable to exploit the functionality of Cocoa - or the greater part of the Apple file system.

 Good file system administration tools have to be lean, mean - and fast.